carylee/caryleetenor/content/events/first-church-recital-2024.md

 start: 2024-06-16T12:30:00
 end: 2024-06-16T13:30:00
 location: "First United Methodist Church of Seattle"
+summary: "Cary and pianist Andrew Brandon-Rumman will perform Schumann's *Dichterliebe* and musical theatre selections as a part of First Church's summer recital series."
 ---

 # Cary Lee & Andrew Brandon-Rumman in Recital